(235) The question of when the earliest (Dragon) Sicilian ...Rxc3 sacrifice occured: 100 years ago.

 e) I had been in communication with Eduardo Bauzá Mercére once before.
 It was in 2004 and about a coincidence of a Dr. Castelli ́s, one which the experiencer had (quite justly!) described as the greatest in all chess literature, when Bauzá Mercére had supplied it to Tim Krabbé who had then posted it as Entry 256 at his Open Chess Diary, thus drawing it to my attention.

 f) Krabbé went on to give at his Diary what Bauzá Mercére cites as the second instance of this...
-Rxc3 sacrifice, and again it was in the Dragon variation and again it involved annotations by the then World Champion, Lasker, who indeed this time was on the receiving end of the sacrifice.
+Rxc3 sacrifice, and again it was in the Dragon variation and again it involved annotations by the then World Champion, Lasker, who indeed was on the receiving end of the sacrifice.

 He was the second official World Champion.